moonstream-labs/obsidian-traffic-control/README.md

 Toggle visibility of native MacOS window controls (aka the "traffic lights") in Obsidian.

-For the best experience, Obsidian window frame style should be set to "Hidden (default)".

 ## Usage

+1. Set Obsidian window frame style ➡️ "Hidden (default)"
-1. Install the plugin
+2. Install the plugin
-2. Open the command palette (⌘P)
+3. Open the command palette (⌘P)
-3. Search for "Traffic Control"
+4. Search for "Traffic Control"
-4. Enter the command shown.
+5. Enter the command shown.

 > [!WARNING]
 > This plugin relies on legacy Electron APIs that are otherwise undocumented in the Obsidian API.